lorenzouriel/fast-api-auth/README.md

 This project demonstrates how to implement JWT-based authentication in FastAPI with a clean, modular structure.
 By separating concerns into distinct layers (schemas, models, services, and routes), the system is both scalable and easy to maintain.

 Future improvements could include:
 * Refresh tokens
 * Role-based access control
 * Integration with external identity providers

+There is a medium article related to this project too, just click here to access.